ssanchez/comic-bubbles/README.md

 comic-bubbles
 =============

-SCSS for comics-style speech bubbles and thought balloons
+SASS for comics-style speech bubbles and thought balloons.